 - May 29, 2018: Altitude Express files a petition for certiorari with the U.S. Supreme Court.
 The petition is now fully briefed and pending before the Justices.

 - January 4, 2019: With the case fully briefed, the cert. petition is distributed for the January 4 conference at the U.S. Supreme Court, the first chance for the Justices to take action on the petition.
-The Justices take no action at this conference or the conferences held on January 11 and January 18.
+The Justices take no action at this conference or more than a half-dozen subsequent conferences held from January through April 2019.

 - April 22, 2019: The U.S. Supreme Court grants review in this case and two others that concern anti-LGBTQ employment discrimination.
 The cases will be heard in the Court’s 2019-2020 term.